Patients Know Best

 Patients Know Best is a British social enterprise, with an aim of putting patients in control of their own medical records.
 Its Chairman is Dr Richard Smith (editor).
 Dr Mohammad Al-Ubaydli is the cofounder and chief executive officer.

 Products

-The company operates a Single Patient Record (SPR) architecture across its customer base.
+The company operates a Single Patient Record architecture across its customer base.
 The patient can see data in the SPR the company's Personal Health Record viewer.
 The Population Health Management Engine (PHM) uses data from the SPR to show explanations to the patient in the PHR.
 The explanations include matching for clinical trials and medication optimisation.

 Data

 PKB receives data in a patient's record in a number of ways: